preciousBlessed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 will count all the directory and subdirectories excluding the current direcotry in the current directory.

 #ls -lt | head
-displays the first 10 newest files in a directory
+displays the first 10 newest files in a directory.